groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 and the URI to configure on the DSAS could be `https://database.clamav.net/` but a local mirror should be preferred.
 The DSAS will update these files from this URI once a day.

+### Radius Client

+The DSAS includes the possibility to use a radius serveur for the authentification of user passwords.
+The user accounts mist be setup on the DSAS with the same usernames as the Radius server, and only the role of validating the user is delegated to the Radius Server.
+The accounts themselves remain local to the DSAS.
+If, and only if, the radius serveur is not available, the local password on the DSAS will be used.

+The DSAS radius client only uses PAP.
+Although radius PAP is encrypted it suffers from two major problems.

+- It is based on the use of an MD5 hash, so to ensure its security the shared secret must be as longer as possible (32 characters recommanded),
+- The "nonce" is selected by the client, therefore a capture of the traffic RADIUS_REQUEST packet between the Radius client and server, can easily be replayed.
+This means the network connection between the client and server needs to be physically secured.

 # DSAS Operation